 Primary Care Services

-(Provides IHS Services to Atka, Nikolski, St. George, Unalaska and HRSA 330 CHC Services to the Pribilof Islands)
+(Provides IHS Services to Atka, Nikolski, St. George, and Unalaska and IHS/HRSA 330 CHC Services to Atka, Nikolski, & St. George)

-The Oonalaska Wellness Center (OWC) in Unalaska oversees our (CHA/P) health clinics in Atka and Nikolski and St. George.
-Primary health care services are provided by the King Cove Clinic (Eastern Aleutian Tribes) to the Belkofski Tribal members.
-The Pribilof Centers are designated HRSA Community Health Centers and provide primary and emergency services regardless of race or ability to pay.
+The Oonalaska Wellness Center (OWC) in Unalaska is staffed with a mid-level provider, regional medical director while our health clinics in Atka and Nikolski share a mid-level provider and CHA/P. The St. George Health Center is staffed with a mid-level as well as CHA/P. APIA’s Belkofski Tribal members services are provided by the King Cove Clinic (Eastern Aleutian Tribes).
+The Atka, Nikolski, and St. George Health Centers are designated HRSA Community Health Centers and provide primary and emergency services regardless of race or ability to pay.
 This division also ensures facilities are safe and compliant.
-Contact Jessica or Melissa for access to services.
+Contact your local clinic or Jessica for access to services.

-ORAL HEALTH SERVICES – Regular scheduled/funded oral health services are provided to each of our villages through the Southcentral Foundation who receives the Indian Health Services funding to perform.
+Regular scheduled/funded oral health services are provided to our communities through the Southcentral Foundation who receives the Indian Health Services funding to perform dental in our communities on our behalf.
 In house oral health services are provided to the region via an itinerant contract dentist when funding allows.
 Our villages receive a wide range of dental services including prevention, comprehensive dental treatment, case management and referral, and patient education and outreach.
 For Emergency Dental needs for APIA villages above and beyond what can be accomplished on-site emergency care can be contracted.
-In the communities of Saint Paul and St George dental services should be available to all regardless of race or ability to pay due to its HRSA Community health Center funding and designation.
-Contact Jessica or Melissa for access to services.
+In the communities of Atka, Nikolski, and St George dental services should be available to all regardless of race or ability to pay due to its HRSA Community Health Center funding and designation.
+Contact your local clinic or Jessica for access to services.

-OTHER SPECIALTY – APIA members also receive other specialty on an as needed and qualified basis.
-At all times we will try to accomplish services as close to home as possible.
-This includes: women’s health, optometry, diabetes and wellness education, orthopedics, etc. Unfortunately, sometimes that isn’t always possible and our members require advanced and other specialty care.
-With direct coordination with home site individual care is coordinated and facilitated.
-If it is related to medical please contact Jessica or Melissa for access.
+APIA members also receive other specialty services on an as needed and qualified basis.
+We strive to provide services as close to home as possible to assure access to care.
+This includes: women’s health, optometry, diabetes and wellness education, orthopedics, etc. With direct coordination with the patients’ medical home; individual care is coordinated and facilitated.
+If it is related to medical, please contact your local clinic or Jessica for access.

-EMERGENCY MEDICAL SERVICES – Administers a grant awarded by the State of Alaska to provide community-based training as well as EMS-related supplies and equipment on a funds available basis.
-Contact Melissa Robbins for training schedules.
+Administers a grant awarded by the State of Alaska to provide community-based training as well as EMS-related supplies and equipment on a funds available basis.
+Contact your local EMS lead for volunteer and training information.